 Participants were asked to indicate their frequency of using WeChat Pay per week.

 The second section of the questionnaire concerned participants’ subjective evaluation of the variables in Rusbult’s Investment Model.
 Measurement was adapted from Rusbult, Martz and Agnew’s research (Rusbult et al.), which is highly refined and allows participants to evaluate all variables using both global (general) items and facet (specific) items.
 The inclusion of facet items prevents the assessment from being too vague and thus lowers the validity of responses, as concrete aspects of each construct are listed in facet items to prepare participants to answer the following global items.

-The global items asked about participants’ general satisfaction (e.g. “I feel satisfied with our relationship”), relationship happiness, satisfaction in comparison to other people’s intimate relationships and participants’ ideal relationships, and the extent to which the relationship gratifies their needs for intimacy, companionship, sexual activities, security and emotional involvement.
+The global items asked about participants’ general satisfaction (e.g. “I feel satisfied with our relationship”), relationship happiness, satisfaction in comparison to other people’s intimate relationships and participants’ ideal relationships, and the extent to which the relationship gratifies their needs for intimacy, companionship, sexual activities (check this We-Vibe Sync review), security and emotional involvement.
 The facet items were lifted from the Investment Model Scale.